orcwg/cra-hub/product-definitions/input-to-draft-regulation.md

     </tr>
     <tr>
       <td>
-        19. Personal wearable products to be worn or placed on a human body that have a health monitoring (such as tracking) purpose and to which Regulation (EU) 2017/745 or (EU) 2017/746 of the European Parliament and of the Council do not apply, or personal wearable products that are intended for the use by and for children
+        <a name="important_class_i_19" href="#important_class_i_19">19.</a> Personal wearable products to be worn or placed on a human body that have a health monitoring (such as tracking) purpose and to which Regulation (EU) 2017/745 or (EU) 2017/746 of the European Parliament and of the Council do not apply, or personal wearable products that are intended for the use by and for children
       </td>
       <td>
         <p>